 The Hemp Paper is the most rustic looking.
 It’s a blend of hemp, jute, and cotton rags, and is a good bit thinner than the watercolor paper (Ex: Mikey’s book in the Inspiration section).
 Since it’s thin, it makes for a more compact book, and is therefore excellent for scrapbooking or collecting memorabilia.

-The Watercolor Paper is 100% cotton rag and is designed for watercolor painting in addition to pen and ink (Ex: Benno’s book in the Inspiration section).
+The Watercolor Paper is In very short supply right now due to the pandemic.
+And for that reason I have removed it as an option from most book sizes.
+If you would like one, please reach out to me.
+It is 100% cotton rag, and is designed for watercolor painting in addition to pen and ink (Ex: Benno’s book in the Inspiration section).
 It’s the thickest of the 3 journal papers, which is ideal as it allows for painting on both sides of the page.

 The Black Paper is standard in all my photo albums.
 Each of the album’s 52 pages of black paper are separated by 52 pages of vellum to protect your photos from damaging one another.
 When your photos are mounted, the dark background really makes your photos “pop”!

 The hardware pieces that I use as embellishment or as closure mechanisms are all true antique pieces.
 I do a lot of digging through piles of junk in basements, and flea markets, and tiny "mom and pop" shops along little highways throughout this beautiful country (and when I travel abroad, I do the same).
 I am mostly attracted to pieces that are from the late 1800's, and I never use any reproductions.
 Some pieces come to me rusted, or frozen, so I spend many hours loosening, sanding, and finishing them before attaching them to the books with hand-hammered copper rivets.
 Every single piece is a little piece of history.
 The loving attention to detail from a past era.
 A time when the little flourishes were worth the time it took to craft them.
 They really make me happy!